sjoerdk/dicomtrolley/docs/contributing.md

 Docs are based on [mkdocs](https://www.mkdocs.org/), using the [Materials for mkdocs](https://squidfunk.github.io/mkdocs-material/) skin.

 Docs are published on [readthedocs.org](https://about.readthedocs.com/).
-Docs requirements are kept separate and updated with [pip-tools](https://pypi.org/project/pip-tools/) for a clean readthedocs build.
+Docs build requirements are in pyproject.toml in the dependency-group `docs`.

 To edit the docs:

-* Install docs dependencies: `pip install -r docs/docs_requirements.txt`
+* Install docs dependencies: `uv sync --group docs` (by default uv sync does _not_ install the docs group)

-* Edit content in `/docs`, potentialy add requirements in `docs/docs_requirements.in`
+* Edit content in `/docs`

 * Try out your changes using `mkdocs serve`

-* Update docs requirements (readthedocs needs this): `pip-compile docs/docs_requirements.in`
+* To add docs requirements: `uv add --group dev <package to add>`.
+To remove `uv remove --group dev <package to add>`